 The species of potter wasp we have noticed at the FWG constructs tiny round clay jars with a narrow neck.
 We’ve found these on the underside of milkweed leaves (above), on Queen Anne’s lace flowers, and on the inside wall of our garden shed (right).

 Mud daubers are also solitary wasps.
 They construct small nests of mud in or around homes, sheds, and barns.
-At the FWG, we often find nests, which look like blobs of mud, under the eaves of our Interpretive Centre.
+At the FWG, we often find nests, which look like blobs of mud, under the eaves of our Resource Centre.
 The one at the left is about 7 cm long and contains 4 or 5 cells.
 These wasps are long and slender with a narrow, thread-like waist.
 Some are a solid blue-black, but others have yellow markings.

 A female mud dauber collects mud, rolling a small amount into a ball and carrying it to the nest site.
 There she forms the mud into tubes – usually several side by side.
 When the mud is dry, she captures insects and spiders to stuff into the tubes, depositing a single egg on top before sealing each tube with more mud.
 The eggs hatch, the larvae consume the prey, and eventually become adults.